 In contrast, private MRI scans offer immediate appointments, often within days.
 They provide greater scheduling flexibility, including weekday, evening and weekend slots.
 Private clinics also offer a wider range of scanning options and a more comfortable environment.

-Private scans come at a cost, typically ranging from £249 to £2,500, depending on factors such as location, number of body parts, and urgency7.
+However, private scans come at a cost, typically ranging from £249 to £2,500, depending on factors such as location, number of body parts, and urgency7.
 In major UK cities, prices vary for a full-body MRI:

 - London: £890 - £2,5008,9